yukinogatari/TheOtherRoles-GM/README.md

 \
 **NOTE:**
-- The Kill and Clean cooldown are shared, preventing him from immediately cleaning his own kills.
+- The Kill and Clean cooldown are shared, preventing them from immediately cleaning their own kills.

 ### Game Options
 | Name | Description |